nph278/pixelize/README.md

 </script>
 ```

-The game updatees by calling `game.update`, then clears the screen, then `game.draw`.
+The game updates by calling `game.update`, then clears the screen, then `game.draw`.

 ### Sprites